masc-ucsc/livehd/README.md

 read an LGraph and make changes to it.
 Usually this is done for optimizations.
 Examples of passes can be found in `pass/sample`, which compute the histogram and count wire numbers of a LGraph.

-## LNAST vs LGraph

-LGraph (Live hardware Graph) is the graph-like data structure and associated API inside LiveHD.
-LNAST (Language Neutral AST) is the tree-like structure and associated API to easily create new input languages to LiveHD.

-LNAST has a separated [documentation](https://masc.soe.ucsc.edu/lnast-doc).

-# Coding Style and Organization

 ## Style